awsdocs/amazon-redshift-management-guide/doc_source/performance-metrics-queries.md

-# Viewing query performance data<a name="performance-metrics-queries"></a>
+# Viewing queries and loads<a name="performance-metrics-queries"></a>

- The Amazon Redshift console provides information about performance of queries that run in the database\.
+ The Amazon Redshift console provides information about queries and loads that run in the database\.
 You can use this information to identify and troubleshoot queries that take a long time to process and that create bottlenecks preventing other queries from processing efficiently\.
 You can use the queries information in the Amazon Redshift console to monitor query processing\.

 **Note**
 A new console is available for Amazon Redshift\.
 Choose either the **New console** or the **Original console** instructions based on the console that you are using\.
 The **New console** instructions are open by default\.